 But isn’t adopting through the foster system, well, risky?
 Define “risk.”
 Is there a risk that, during the process, a child could be reunited with their birth family?
 Yes.
 That’s the goal of foster care, and it’s a risk our family is willing to take.
 Is there a risk that the child will have some issues, be they physical, mental, and emotional?
 Yes, and through the process of foster-to-adopt, our family has learned our limits.
 There are certain things we are not prepared to handle, and our agency has been great about helping us discover the issues we can handle.
 But there are plenty of things we are capable of taking on with a child.
 Life is risky.
 Don’t let fear stand in the way of obedience.

 Well, we’re just not in the right place to add another child to our family right now.
 Financially, there’s never a “right place” to adopt.
-Something always comes up–the car will break down, the roof will leak, your kids will all need braces.
-All of us have made dumb money mistakes–buying the iPhone the day it came out when we really couldn’t afford it, running up a pile of credit card debt.
-Get a grip on it, put a plan in place, and work toward resolving those issues.
+Something always comes up.
+The car will break down, the roof will leak, your kids will all need braces.
+Managing your finances is not always easy.
+All of us have made money mistakes at some point.
+Like buying the iPhone the day it came out when we really couldn’t afford it, running up a pile of credit card debt.
+Instead, get a grip on your finances and credit card debts by reaching out to a debt relief service like CreditAssociates so that you can put a plan in place, and work toward resolving those issues once and for all.
 Don’t allow a financial pipe dream to get in the way of adopting a child that needs a family.
 Some say, “Well, I don’t have room in my house.”
 There’s no law that says every child must have their own room.
 Get some bunk beds.
 Curb your dining out and Starbucks habits.
 Give up season tickets for a year.
 Why sacrifice these things?
 Because a child living in neglect and suffering abuse isn’t in the right place.

 It’s just not convenient at this point in our lives.
 You know who else uses this reasoning?
 Those who are pro-choice.
 Christians, if we believe convenience is a poor reason to abort, then it’s a sinful reason not to adopt.
 And when did living in horrible circumstances of neglect and abuse become convenient for a child?
 Yes, adoption requires sacrifice.
 But that is exactly what we are called to do.
 Convenience is just a cloak for selfishness.